LenneDalben/StardewValleyModsGPL/[CP] Easier Farm Totem and Survival Burger/README.md

 Config Options:
 * Farm Totem Recipe Change: Choose whether the farm totem recipe is changed (true, default) or not (false).
-* Farm Totem Option: Choose whether the recipe requires 10 stone or 1 red mushroom (default).
+* Farm Totem Option: Choose whether the recipe requires 10 stone (stone) or 1 red mushroom (redmushroom, default).
 If you set Farm Totem Recipe Change to "false", this setting doesn't do anything.
 * Survival Burger Recipe Change: Choose whether the survival burger recipe is changed (true, default) or not (false).

-There is a ModToggled option to turn the mod on or off.
-Default is on.

-There is also an Option where you can select 1 red mushroom (redmushroom) or 10 stone (stone).
-Default is 1 red mushroom.

 Note that the mod does not come packaged with a config file.
 The config file will be generated after you run the game with the mod installed at least once.